Joern314/GodhoodBot/README.md

 providing error messages.

-You can use it to learn how the bot works, although I think using it to write/pre-format the reddit comments is too much of a hastle (switching browser taps etc.).
+You can use it to learn how the bot works, although I think using it to write/pre-format the reddit comments is too much of a hassle (switching browser tabs etc.).

 It also won't safe your work, so beware sudden loss of text!